Mohamed2519/Clothing-Articles-Classification-/README.md

 ## **Report**

-This[report](https://docs.google.com/document/d/1DATIFjaQaOeX_naR5RgLoP5MnK2O1q8JFeYpzwgVlts/edit?usp=sharing) discuss `Receptive field` in genneral and specialy for `EfficientNet-B7`
+This [Report](https://docs.google.com/document/d/1DATIFjaQaOeX_naR5RgLoP5MnK2O1q8JFeYpzwgVlts/edit?usp=sharing) discuss `Receptive field` in genneral and specialy for `EfficientNet-B7`

 Also, discuss `FLOPs`, `FLOPS`, and `MACCs` in definition, calculation, How to reduce them.